IBE160/SG-Lotte/docs/sprint-artifacts/2-2-meal-logging-ui.md

 *   The backend endpoint to store meal log data should be added to `backend/app/api/v1/endpoints/plans.py`.

 #### General Notes
 *   The UI should be simple and quick to use.
+Each logging action on the frontend triggers an API call to the backend's `POST /log/meal` endpoint.
+[Source: docs/sprint-artifacts/tech-spec-epic-2.md#workflows-and-sequencing]
 *   Consider using optimistic UI updates for a better user experience.
+The backend will persist the log data to the `meal_log` table.
+[Source: docs/sprint-artifacts/tech-spec-epic-2.md#data-models-and-contracts]

 ---